“A lot of us have a perception of what our limits are.

 Stories of people who don’t have the freedom or right to enjoy the outdoors.
 Stories of preserving nature.
 Stories of achieving impossible goals.
 Stories of grit and perseverance.
 Stories of people who run for those who can’t.
 Stories of running for a better health and a better world.

-So I created a database of awesome races and stories of people that make a positive impact through running.
-And I’ll share these stories so you can be inspired too.
-To make it easy, I created a quiz to help you find your favorite races and stories, based on your personal interests.
+So I love awesome races and stories of people that make a positive impact through running.
+And I share these stories so you can be inspired too: Find your Adventure.

 “Don’t ask yourself what the world needs.